gvwilson/sensibleadventures/nardica/nardica.md

 - *You too.*

-Three days after the Marine cutters left Halley they escorted the scow back into Halley harbor.
+Three days after the Marine cutters left Rothera they escorted the scow back into the harbor.
 Even Uncle Jack went on deck with his ancient glass-lensed binoculars to watch, but all anyone could see was the canvas shelter the Marines had erected to shield what they were doing from prying eyes.